Oeko-Tex: Oeko-Tex STeP

 STeP (Sustainable Textile and Leather Production) is a worldwide certification system for production facilities in the textile, leather, and clothing industry.
 It is a 2013 re-branding of the Oeko-Tex Standard 1000 that had been introduced in 1995.
 Once issued, the STeP certificate is valid for three years.

 Oeko-Tex Made in Green

-Made in Green is a label that certifies the testing of textile and leather products for harmful substances and materials, as well as evaluating environmental production and worklplace safety.
+Made in Green is a label that certifies the testing of textile and leather products for harmful substances and materials, as well as evaluating environmental production and workplace safety.
 The Made in Green label replaced the former Oeko-Tex Standard 100plus label in 2015.
 Product IDs and/or QR codes on the Made in Green label enable consumers to trace the production of the article.
 The Made in Green label is valid for one year.

 Oeko-Tex Eco Passport

 Eco Passport is a certification system through which producers of textile and leather processing chemicals and chemical compounds can corroborate that their products are suitable for sustainable textile and leather production.
 The program features three sequential assessments, and products that pass all three steps are granted the Eco Passport certification.
 This label allows for those products to be used in Standard 100-certified products and by STeP-certified manufacturing plants.
 The Eco Passport label can be issued to producers, traders, and resellers of chemicals and is valid for one year.
 It works in compliance with several regulations including EU REACH.